-Cash comprises cash in hand and demand deposits.
-Cash equivalents are short-term with original maturities of three months of less and highly liquid investments, that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Cash and cash equivalents includes interest and income from money market funds and US Treasury bills.
+Cash comprises cash in hand, and demand deposits.
+Cash equivalents are short-term with original maturities of three months or less and highly liquid investments, that are readily convertible to known amounts of cash and subject to insignificant risk of changes in value.

+Cash and cash equivalents includes interest and income from money market funds.